inspry/checkview/README.txt

 3. CheckView general settings.

 == Changelog ==
+= 1.1.21 =
+* Added a patch for CleanTalk whitelisting for SaaS IP addresses.
+* Added a patch to divert Ninja Forms BCC and CC for admin notifications.
+* Updated the priority of the checkview_get_visitor_ip() function definition to resolve the undefined function issue.
+* Skipped CleanTalk deactivation function to avoid whitelisting failure.
+* Added cache to store list of whitelisted SaaS IP addresses.

 = 1.1.20 =
 * Updated endpoint url to retrieve the whitelisted IP's for CheckView SaaS.
 * Updated SaaS IP address checks.